sahandhdz/CUDA-PMPP/Chapter_4/Exercises/README.md

 The longest time a thread takes to execute its task is 3.0 seconds.
 All other threads reach the barrier before this and start their waiting time.
 The to total execution time is `3*8 = 24s` and the total working time is `2+2.3+3+2.8+2.4+1.9+0.6+2.9=17.9s`.
 Hence, the waiting time is `24-17.9=6.1s`.
 So about %25.4 of the execution time goes for waiting.

+#### 5. A CUDA programmer says that if they launch a kernel with only 32 threads in each block, they can leave out the `__syncthreads()` instruction wherever barrier synchronization is needed.
+Do you think this is a good idea?
+Explain.

+It is not a good idea.
+The programmer may think that 32 threads form a warp and they just perform all instructions at the same time, so there will be no need for synchronization.
+However, there might be some kind divergence in the instructions, which necessitates a synchronization at some point to guarantee convergence.
+Moreover, the shared memory read/write action  also requires synchronization.
+There might be the some cases that the threads in a warp, collaboratively, read data from global memory and write it to the shared memory for later calculations.
+In this case, before the calculation starts, we need to make sure that all required data have been moved to the shared memory, so `__syncthreads()` will be necessary.

+#### 6. If a CUDA device's SM can take up to 1536 threads and up to 4 threads blocks, which of the following block configurations would result in the most number of threads per block?

+#### a) 128 threads per block. b) 256 threads per block. c) 512 threads per block. d) 1024 threads per block.

+512 thread per block seems to be the best configuration.
+The reason is that in this case we can choose 3 blocks, and as a result, we will be able to use `3*512=1536` threads, which is the total number of available threads in a SM.